Friends of the Everglades: Young Friends of the Everglades

-Young Friends of the Everglades was started in 1994 by fourth and fifth grade students at Howard Drive Elementary School in Miami, Florida, along with their teachers, Marta Whitehouse and Connie Washburn.
+The Young Friends program was started in 1994 by fourth and fifth grade students at Howard Drive Elementary School in Miami, Florida, along with their teachers, Marta Whitehouse and Connie Washburn.
 The student organization was first formed in response to plans to build a sports and entertainment park on an area considered essential for wetlands restoration.
-Young Friends has educated 80,000 students in conservation.
-The founder of Friends of the Everglades, Marjory Douglas, stated, at 105 years old about Young Friends of the Everglades, "Take the children out to the Glades and let them learn; education will be the only way to save the Glades.
+Marjory Stoneman Douglas approved of the program, stating, "Take the children out to the Glades, and let them learn; education will be the only way to save the Glades.
 Tell them the Everglades isn't saved yet!"
-Membership in Young Friends of the Everglades is $1 and school classes may join for $15 (2010).
-Jim McMaster is Senior Educator of Young Friends of the Everglades (2011).